cueltschey/bookstore_project/README.md

 with each new book being added to their cart.
 Additionally, admin users will be able to change the books in stock and add new books to the inventory.

-to install run the following:
+To install run the following:
 > git init
 > git clone https://github.com/cueltschey/bookstore_project/